gdevic/A-Z80/cpu/readme.txt

 Each functional block contains a Quartus project file:
 ./<block>/test_<block>.qpf

-They are only used as containers for various files within individual modules;
+Quartus projects are only used as containers for files within individual modules;
 the top-level design is in the "toplevel" folder.

-Majority of sub-modules are designed in the Quartus schematic editor and then exported to Verilog for simulation and the top-level integration.
+Majority of sub-modules are designed in Quartus schematic editor and then exported to Verilog for simulation and top-level integration.

 Simulation
 ==========
-Before you can load and simulate modules using Modelsim, you need to set up the environment by running a Python script 'modelsim_setup.py'.
-It will create relative file path mapping to the source files in all module project folders.
+Before you can load and simulate any module through Modelsim, you need to set up the environment by running a Python script 'modelsim_setup.py'.
+It creates relative file path mapping to source files in all module project folders.

-Each functional block - and the top level - contains a Modelsim simulation profile:
+Each functional block, including the top level, contains a Modelsim simulation profile:
 ./<block>/simulation/modelsim/test_<block>.mpf

-Once you start ModelSim by opening a *.mpf file within a module, create a library:
+Once you start ModelSim by opening a *.mpf file, you need to create a library:
 ModelSim> vlib work
-After that you can compile all module/project sources (Compile->Compile All).
+Only then you can compile all module/project sources (Compile->Compile All).

-Each project also contains a set of predefined waveform scripts which you can load before running a simulation of a particular test:
+Each project also contains a set of predefined waveform scripts which you can load before running a simulation of a particular module or a test:
 ./<block>/simulation/modelsim/wave_<test>.do

 ----------------------------------------------------------------------------------